Electronics Engineering Technology

 Electrical, Electronics & Computer Engineering Technologies

 How would you like to chat with people around the world from the comfort of your own home?
 You can with an Amateur Radio License.
-The Western Carolina Amateur Radio Society will offer an 8-week course that helps you with operating procedures, easy electrical principles, code, plus the license exam.
+The Western Carolina Amateur Radio Society will offer an 8-week course that helps you with operating procedures, easy electrical principles, and code, plus the license exam.

 Come and join the fun!!!